Kangaroo Route: Competing one-stop flights

-While The "Kangaroo Route"™ is a trademarked term belonging to Qantas, it is often re-appropriated by the media, other operators, and even Qantas themselves to refer to all flights between Australia and the United Kingdom.
+While "The Kangaroo Route" is a trademarked term belonging to Qantas, it is often genericized by the media, other operators and even Qantas themselves to refer to all flights between Australia and the United Kingdom.
+Today Qantas remains the sole operator of "The Kangaroo Route" as well as the only nonstop flight between Australia and the United Kingdom.
+British Airways continues to operate its legacy route it has served since 1935 when it was Imperial Airways, offering the only other direct flight from Australia to the United Kingdom.